PecPocket/PecPocket/Backend Documentation/Clubs documentation.md

       "code" : x (int)
      }

-    x -> 404 If Student not in SignUp x -> 407 If Student does not have any club
+    x -> 403 If Student not in SignUp x -> 407 If Student does not have any club

     ii.
     {
-        "clubs" : ["list", "of", "club", "names"]   (lsit of strings) }
+        "clubs" : ["list", "of", "club", "names"]   (list of strings) }

     eg
     http://127.0.0.1:5000/signup/19193096 -- [GET]

     returns -
+    i.
+If student not signed up
     {
-      "code" : 404
+      "code" : 403
     }
-    If student not signed up

     http://127.0.0.1:5000/signup/19193098 -- [GET]